utkuufuk/entrello/README.md

 Most of the configuration parameters are self explanatory, so the following only covers the important ones:

-### Global Timeout
-You can edit the `timeout_secs` config value in order to update global timeout (in seconds) for a single execution.

-The execution will not terminate until the timeout is reached, so it's important that the timeout is shorter than the cron job period.

 ### Trello
 You need to set your [Trello API key & token](https://trello.com/app-key) in the configuraiton file, as well as the Trello board ID.